Trump slams impeachment probe as hoax as Democrats seek White House documents

 At a joint news conference with Finland’s president, a frustrated Trump blasted reporters who asked about the probe, which he called a hoax and a fraud, but said he would cooperate with the inquiry.
 “I always cooperate,” he said.

-Trump repeatedly refused to answer a question from a Reuters reporter about what he wanted Ukrainian President Volodymyr Zelenskiy to do when Trump brought up the business ties to Ukraine of Hunter Biden, son of Democratic presidential candidate Joe Biden.
+His voice rising with anger, Trump lashed out at Reuters reporter Jeff Mason, who asked what he had wanted Ukrainian President Volodymyr Zelenskiy to do when Trump brought up the business ties to Ukraine of Hunter Biden, son of Democratic presidential candidate Joe Biden.

+“It’s a whole hoax, and you know who’s playing into the hoax?
+People like you and the fake news media that we have in this country,” he retorted.
+He told the reporter not to be “rude” and repeatedly evaded the question.

 Trump suggested, however, that his objective was aimed at corruption in Ukraine, saying the United States gives the country a lot of money, and “I don’t like giving money to a country that’s that corrupt. ...
 I don’t like being the sucker country.”